hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

 10. ### Functions are objects?
 What they have more than object?

-function is a sub-type of object.
+`function` is a sub-type of `object`.
 Functions in JS are said to be "first class" in that they are basically just normal objects (with callable behavior semantics bolted on), and so they can be handled like any other plain object.

 11. ### Arrays are objects?
 What they have more than object?